jordandeklerk/moderndid/pydid/drdid/README.md

 The computational methods here are inspired by the corresponding R package [DRDID](https://github.com/pedrohcgs/DRDID).

+> [!IMPORTANT]
+> The core estimators for this module are the **doubly robust estimators**.
+We recommend users utilize these estimators in practice as they will give the most robust estimate of the ATT.
+We include the other estimators mainly for researchers to compare estimates from more traditional DiD estimators.

 ## Core Functionality

 ### 1. **Doubly Robust DiD Estimators** (`drdid`)